syl22-00/TechDocs/AudioInBrowser.md

 # 8. Browser support

-Chrome is by far the most cutting edge browser for audio features and supports all the technologies described here.
-However, some of these features are buggy, for instance live audio capture using `getUserMedia`, `createMediaStreamSource` and `createScriptProcessor` often produces silent audio.
-The status and possible fixes for this issue can be tracked in [this](http://code.google.com/p/chromium/issues/detail?id=112367) and [this](https://code.google.com/p/chromium/issues/detail?id=170384) bug reports.
+Chrome is the most cutting edge browser for audio features and supports all the technologies described here.
+Firefox also implements most of those in the latest versions.

-Firefox is catching up, it is now WebRTC ready and is adding the Web Audio API in the coming releases (23 and 24).
-Mozilla maintains a nice [Web Audio API Rollout Status](https://wiki.mozilla.org/WebAudio_API_Rollout_Status) page.
-Mozilla has just announced that they are [pretty much ready](https://hacks.mozilla.org/2013/07/web-audio-api-comes-to-firefox/), although the very important bridges `MediaStreamAudioSourceNode` and `MediaElementAudioSourceNode` are not done yet.

 The site <http://caniuse.com/> summarizes the support for web technologies by web browsers, here are the links to the points we discussed:

 * [Audio tag](http://caniuse.com/audio)
 * [Web Audio API](http://caniuse.com/audio-api)